- Cherub history: Boye has been a part of the cherub program since 1971. He was associate director before becoming program director in 1985.

 - Cherub history: Song was a cherub in 1986 and has been a cherub instructor since 2003.

 - Work experience: Song has a bachelor’s degree from Medill and a master’s degree from Stanford.
 She joined eBay in 1996 and has built internet companies as a Silicon Valley entrepreneur for the past 16 years.
-She founded FuelX, an advertising technology company that will expand into advertising for virtual reality and augmented reality, and served as the CEO for four years.
+She founded FuelX, an advertising technology company, and served as the CEO for four years.
 She now serves as an executive chairman.
 “I believe that my career in technology and startups began at cherubs.
 Even though I studied journalism, cherubs prepared me for much, much more.
 The program teaches students skills, such as writing, editing, interviewing and storytelling.
 And then it goes even further and gives students the courage to pursue their passions in any field.”

 - Interesting fact: She learned to walk on fire.